AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

 \subsection{Retrieval and Verification of Receipts}

-Receipt retrieval and verification serves as a lightweight audit procedure in which $\mathbb{C}$ verifies inclusion and execution of the transaction $tx_i$ by obtaining its receipt.
-An execution receipt contains three fields: (1) hash of $tx_i$, (2) return code of VM, and (3) log of events emitted by EVM.
+Receipt retrieval and verification serve as a lightweight audit procedure in which $\mathbb{C}$ verifies the inclusion and execution of $tx_i$ by obtaining its receipt.
+An execution receipt contains three fields: (1) hash of $tx_i$, (2) return code of the VM, and (3) log of events emitted by the~VM.